OncNGS

 Question 50: Can an interchangeable cloud based solution with the guarantee that the data stays in the European union be accepted?
 Can a cloud based solution be accepted with the guarantee that the data stays in the European union and compliance to FHIR/HL7 technologies.

-We have already pointed out that if buyers do not wish to make the investment for locally installing the full oncNGS solution, a cloud service can be foreseen and the oncNGS supplier has to prove how such analysis can be performed in a secure way matching all required levels of data protection, privacy and security.
+If buyers do not wish to make the investment for locally installing the full oncNGS solution, a cloud service can be foreseen and the oncNGS supplier has to prove how such analysis can be performed in a secure way matching all required levels of data protection, privacy and security.

-As already said, we also recognize that Bio IT tools are most easily upgradable trough a cloud service and can understand that for several buyers this option could suffice.
+oncNGS Buyers also recognize that Bio IT tools are most easily upgradable trough a cloud service and can understand that for several buyers this option could suffice.
 However, the buyers wish in addition that locally developed algorithms and obtained results can be combined/integrated in the oncNGS Bio Tools in a secured way.
 It is one of the challenges the oncNGS consortium wishes to put forward to the suppliers.
 The consortium welcomes the suppliers to propose options for such secure combination and integration, not a priori excluding cloud solutions.

 Question 51: Is it necessary to have one rationale protocol that can be run on one unique automatized protocol or may different technologies be applied in the oncNGS solution?